JellaFreitag/Scientific_Programming_MSB1015/README.md

 **script_crafting branch:** includes most of the R and Quarto scripts, as well as the intermediate commits and updates that were accumulated over the course of the project

 ## About the Data
 The dataset originates from a published study and is based on Illumina HumanHT-12 microarray bulk expression data.
 It includes multiple metadata variables describing gene characteristics, which were excluded in the beginning of the analysis.

+**The dataset**
+- consists of a total number of 47,324 genes and 72 samples
+- represent raw expression values with associated detection scores
+- contains sample replicates and sometimes multiple probes per gene
+- shows class imbalance between endometriotic subtypes
+- does not include healthy control samples

 **Data source:**
 [GSE141549 – Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE141549)